-Working in the setting you're most used to can be a great way to get your tasks done with little distraction.
-That is, if you are disciplined.
-Working from home is both a luxury and an opportunity to dig in to tasks that require ultimate focus.
-There's no office chatter to distract you, but on the flip side the office environment does provide some helpful parameters to keep you on task.
+Working in the setting you are most used to can be a great way to get your tasks done with little distraction.
+That is if you are disciplined.
+Working from home is both a luxury and an opportunity to dig into tasks that require ultimate focus.
+There's no office chatter to distract you, but on the flip side, the office environment does provide some helpful parameters to keep you on task.
 Simply replicating those factors at home can help you stay on task.
 For example...

 - Stay upright.
 The luxury of being home is you can work on the couch, at the kitchen table, or in your home office if you have one.
 This also means you're probably working in close proximity to distractions.
 The TV.
 Books.
 Magazines.
 Your bed.
 And hey, that's understandable!
 Your home should be the place where you relax, but when you're working, do your best to mitigate distraction.
 Try to work facing away from the TV screen, and always work in an upright position.
 You don't have to be totally straight-laced and maintain flawless posture, but don't fall into the trap of working while kicking your feet up on the coffee table or laying in bed.
 Because we all know how that ends.

 2) Coffee Shops and Cafés

 Pros: Fresh air, sustenance, and a new environment